-Mind you, I'm not going to stick around here discussing gluten stories, friends and company.
+Attention, I'm not going to start here discussing stories about gluten, friends and company.

-Bread is probably one of the foods most cited by everyone as being the cause of getting fat, gaining weight, bloating and other accusations.
+Bread is probably one of the foods most cited by everyone as being the cause of gaining weight, gaining weight, bloating and other accusations.

-100g of bread has an average of 250kcal, and 1 ball (mixture type) has about 50g, then about 125kcal… I don't know where the exaggeration is!
+100g of bread has an average of 250kcal, and 1 small ball (like a mix) has about 50g, so about 125kcal… I don't know where the exaggeration is!

-Okay, if you eat 4 a day, we're talking about 500kcal that we can take away easily.
-But 100g of crackers of water and salt have 450kcal, 5 measly crackers that can be eaten in 3min have 140kcal and nobody says anything about them...
+Ok, if you eat 4 a day, we are talking about 500kcal that we can easily get out.
+But 100g of crackers have 450kcal, 5 measly biscuits that can be eaten in 3 minutes have 140kcal and nobody says anything about them...

-It is a greedy food, yes... but the biscuits are more and the ease to get out of the axes is greater in biscuits.
+It's a greedy food, yes... but there are more biscuits and it's easier to get off track with biscuits.

-And you don't have to eat whole grain bread to take advantage of its benefits.
-Use a mixed bread, with T70/T80 wheat flour and rye as a minimum and vary as much as possible.
+And you don't have to eat wholemeal bread to take advantage of its benefits.
+Use a mixed bread, with wheat and rye flour T70/T80 as a minimum and vary as much as possible.

-But yes, long-lasting loaf bread has more “stuff” but still has less than crackers (and is more filling).
+But yes, long-lasting sliced bread has more “stuff”, but it still has less than biscuits (and is more satiating).

-Analyze the ingredients list and draw your own conclusions.
+Analyze the list of ingredients and draw your own conclusions.

-You will find part 2 of this article here.
+You can find part 2 of this article here.